Portland Regional Office-Legal Aid Services of Oregon

 Bankruptcy Clinic.
 The Oregon State Bar Debtor-Creditor Section and LASO sponsor this project.
 The project consists of two components, a bankruptcy class and a legal clinic during which volunteer attorneys each meet with two clients for 30-minute appointments.
 Anyone may attend the 45-minute class, taught by a member of the bankruptcy bar or bench.
 Volunteer attorneys meet with clients, help them assess whether bankruptcy is appropriate, and if so, provide ongoing representation.
 The monthly clinic is held from 6:15-9:00 p.m. and alternates between sites in Beaverton, east Portland and downtown Portland.
 12-15 attorneys, one mentor and one speaker are typically scheduled for each clinic.
 For more information contact Jill Mallery at (503) 224-4086 or e-mail email@example.com.

 The Expungement Clinic.
 The Expungement Clinic is a partnership between the Clackamas County Bar Association, Clackamas County Law Library, LASO, and the Clackamas Service Center.
-The clinic design assists low-income clients in Clackamas County in completion of court expungement paperwork.
-Volunteer attorneys meet with clients to determine whether they qualify for an expungement.
-If the client is eligible, the volunteer attorney completes the necessary paperwork.
-The clinic provides one-time brief service to clients every other month on Friday mornings at 9:30 am.
-For more information contact Jill Mallery at (503) 224-4086 or e-mail email@example.com.
+The clinic assists low-income clients in Multnomah and Clackamas Counties.
+Due to the pandemic, this clinic is now virtual/via phone.
+Volunteer attorneys review the criminal record and analyze eligibility.
+If the client qualifies for expungement, the attorney fills out the forms and provides information on next steps to the client.
+Attorneys do NOT represent the client in court.
+For more information contact Tiffanny Smith at (503) 224-4086 or e-mail firstname.lastname@example.org.

-Pro Se Assistance Project (PROSAP).
-Volunteer family law attorneys provide limited assistance to clients requiring discrete family law legal advice or document review.
-Attorneys are scheduled to meet with three clients, each for a 45-minute appointment.
-Clinics are held from 2:30 to 5:00 p.m. on Tuesdays and Thursdays at Legal Aid.
-Attorneys respond to discrete family law questions and/or review documents prepared by unrepresented litigants.
+Family Law Forms Project.
+Volunteer family law attorneys provide limited assistance to pro se clients - filling out forms, answering discrete family law legal advice, reviewing documents for accuracy and completeness, and providing next steps to file.
 Attorneys are NOT expected to provide ongoing representation to clients and clients sign a retainer agreement detailing the limited scope of the attorney-client relationship.
 Volunteer attorneys must have family law experience to volunteer for this project.
-For more information contact contact Jill Mallery at (503) 224-4086 or e-mail firstname.lastname@example.org.
+For more information contact Tiffanny Smith at (503) 224-4086 or e-mail email@example.com.

 Senior Law Project.
-The Senior Law Project consists of 25 monthly legal clinics held at nine senior center locations in Multnomah County.
+The Senior Law Project consists of 20+ monthly legal clinics held at 8 senior center locations in Multnomah County.
 Volunteer lawyers meet with clients who are 60 or over (or who are married to someone 60 or over).
 The lawyers provide 30-minute consultations, on any civil legal issues, for up to six clients per clinic.
 All clients 60 or over are eligible for a free 30-minute consultation, regardless of their income.
 SLP volunteers provide continuing pro bono services for only those clients who meet LASO’s financial eligibility requirements.
-LASO coordinates a monthly Elder Law Discussion Group to provide information and support. contact Jill Mallery at (503) 224-4086 or e-mail firstname.lastname@example.org.
+LASO coordinates a monthly Elder Law Discussion Group to provide information and support. contact Tiffanny Smith at (503) 224-4086 or e-mail firstname.lastname@example.org.

 Domestic Violence Project.
 The Domestic Violence Project (DVP) matches pro bono attorneys with survivors of domestic violence for representation in contested restraining order hearings.
 These cases tend to have short timelines, involve limited issues and require a court appearance.
 Attorneys sign up in advance to be available to take a case on a specific date (restraining order hearings are generally scheduled on Mondays and Thursdays).
 The project provides representation to clients in Clackamas, Multnomah and Washington Counties.
 DVP is an excellent volunteer opportunity for new lawyers, lawyers seeking litigation experience, and attorneys who cannot commit to taking long-term cases.
 This project covers a discrete area of law and most of the volunteers are not family law practitioners.
 DVP volunteers are not expected to assist clients with family law issues.
 For more information contact Brett Cattani at (503) 224-4086 or e-mail email@example.com.

 Legal Aid Night Clinic.
 Attorneys from Stoel Rives, LLP and Dunn Carney LLP exclusively staff the Night Clinic in a partnership with LASO.
 The attorneys screen the cases and provide legal representation to clients.
-The clinics are held on the 2nd and 4th Thursday of the month from 5:30-7:30 p.m.
-Two volunteer attorneys from the law firms are scheduled for each clinic and each attorney meets with up to four clients per clinic.
-The following issues are referred: consumer law, small claims advice, criminal record expungements, landlord/tenant damage claims, estate planning, and uncontested guardianships.
+The clinics are currently being held remotely.
+The following issues are referred: consumer law, small claims advice, landlord/tenant damage claims, estate planning, and uncontested guardianships.
 For more information contact Brett Cattani at (503) 224-4086 or e-mail firstname.lastname@example.org.

 Statewide Volunteer Opportunities: